Octanis1/ros-system-daemon/README.md

-# ROS system daemon for Hydro
+# ros-system-daemon
-This package provides functionality for automatically starting/stopping ROS
+This package provides functionality for automatically starting and stopping ROS, including a facility for re-launching the daemon job as your own user.

 ## ROS System User
     Username:           ros